Understanding the User Interface

-The skeleton annotation layer contains any skeletons/trees that you add to your dataset.
-You can quickly toggle the visibility of all skeletons by enabling/disabling this layer.
+The skeleton annotation layer contains any trees that you add to your dataset.
+You can quickly toggle the visibility of all skeleton annotations by enabling/disabling this layer.

 Node Radius: Controls the size property of each node.
 Large values will render big nodes, small values create tiny nodes.
 Each node can have a different size.
 This is useful for annotations where node sizes encode a meaning.

 Particle Size: Controls the minimum node size for all nodes.
 This will globally override nodes falling below this node radius threshold.
 Used together with the

 Clipping Distance: The distance between 3D structures and the camera used for hiding ("clipping") structures.
 Use it to reduce the number of visible nodes in the viewports and declutter your screen.

 Override Node Radius: When toggled, globally overrides all individual node sizes.
 This allows to uniformly adjust the size of all nodes simultaneously.
 Used together with the

 Auto-center Nodes: Per default, each time you place a node in a skeleton annotation, the WEBKNOSSOS viewport will center on this node.
 Disable, if you do not want the viewport to move/reposition while clicking nodes.

 Highlight Commented Nodes: When active, nodes that have a comment associated with them will be rendered with a slight board around them.
 This is useful for quickly identifying (important) nodes.